 Northern Europe includes the Nordic countries, such as Norway, Sweden, Finland and Denmark.
 The occupants of these countries speak Nordic languages -- also known as North Germanic or Scandinavian languages -- such as FInnish, Danish, Swedish and Norwegian.
 These countries offer a wide mix of traditional small towns and modern, big cities.
 Commercial fishing plays a large part of the cultures of these lands that alternate between long hours or daylight and long hours of dark during the course of the year.

 The European Union grew out of a desire for peace in a war-torn and divided continent.
 Five years after World War II ended, France and Germany came up with a plan to ensure their two countries would never go to war against each other again.
 The result was a deal signed by six nations to pool their coal and steel resources in 1950.
+Seven years later a treaty signed in Rome created the European Economic Community (EEC) - the foundations of today's European Union.
+The UK was one of three new members to join in the first wave of expansion in 1973.
+Today the EU has 28 member states with a total population of more than 500 million.

 The United Kingdom, also called the U.K., consists of a group of islands off the northwest coast of Europe.